i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

   // Verify PoP.
 If verification passes the pop is added to nrpConsumer.block.pop, and the secret to nrpConsumer.block.secret; otherwise it throws an error. await nrpConsumer.verifyPoP(pop)

+  // Store PoP in wallet (if it is received) await consumerWallet.resources.create({
+    type: 'NonRepudiationProof',
+    resource: pop.jws
+  })

   // Just in case the PoP is not received, the secret can be downloaded from the ledger.
 The next function downloads the secret and stores it to nrpConsumer.block.secret await nrpConsumer.getSecretFromLedger()